Dry Eye Prevention And Treatment

 • Milk

+One way to boost eye health is to pack eye-friendly nutrients into your morning smoothie, like this Eye-Friendly Green Smoothie.
 If you feel you’re at risk for dry eye or you’ve already experienced symptoms, speak with your optometrist about supplements that support eye health.

 Get plenty of sleep

 Most adults in the United States suffer from chronic sleep deprivation, which leads to dry and irritated eyes.
-Establishing healthy sleep habits is a lifestyle choice with exponential benefits
+Establishing healthy sleep habits is a lifestyle choice with exponential benefits.

 Keep preservative-free eye drops at the ready